Employee advocacy with the new Facebook share dialog

 Alternatively, Facebook recommends using a native component called the Share Dialog.
 In this article, we’ll share some best practices for using the Facebook Share Dialog, alongside a few tips for enhancing your Facebook employee advocacy program.

-In July 2017, at the height of its war on fake news, Facebook has decided to remove the ability to edit link previews, stating that the integrity of the content is a serious concern, and introduced the domain verification process shortly after.
+In July 2017, at the height of its war on fake news, Facebook decided to remove the ability to edit link previews, stating that the integrity of the content is a serious concern, and introduced the domain verification process shortly after.

 The domain verification process enables verified website owners to overwrite the link metadata when posting link attachments from social publishing apps to their Facebook Page.